WordPress plugins are required for a variety of reasons. They provide many features and functionality that your site would not otherwise have.

 Small blogs can get away with just a few plugins, but a larger website may require at least 20.

-Installing plugins that you absolutely require is a smart rule of thumb.
+Installing plugins that you require is a smart rule of thumb.
 For instance, if a plugin isn’t required to access a service, such as MailChimp or Google Analytics, don’t install it.

 Uninstall any plugins that you no longer require or use.
 Uninstall any plugins that aren’t necessary for your site’s functionality.